Quick start - Microsoft Teams for Education admins

 Plan Teams with Teams!
 Customers who use Teams to plan their deployment ease the change curve for key stakeholders.
 Consider creating a team called Microsoft 365 Deployment and creating channels for the various workloads you want to deploy.
 Your team might look something like this:

-Step 4: Conduct pilots and deploy Teams
+Step 3: Conduct pilots and deploy Teams

-Step 5: Measure usage, manage satisfaction, and drive adoption
+Step 4: Measure usage, manage satisfaction, and drive adoption

 Turn on or turn off Microsoft Teams licenses

-You can manage individual user licenses for Microsoft Teams by using the Office 365 admin center or by using PowerShell.
+You can manage individual user licenses for Microsoft Teams by using the Microsoft 365 Admin Center or by using PowerShell.
 See Office 365 licensing for Teams for information about both methods.
-This will be valuable to understand if you are interested in piloting Teams before broad enablement.
+This is valuable to understand if you are interested in piloting Teams before broad enablement.

 Below are some sample pilot user groups and the teams that could be of interest.

-|IT department||Department pilots||Faculty pilots||Student pilots|
+|IT department||Staff pilots||Educator pilots||Student pilots|

-|Use Teams internally in IT for project work, collaboration, and issue resolution.||Select administration departments (such as Finance, Housing, Development) to use Teams for their project work and collaboration.||Identify faculty champions who are excited about Teams in the classroom and in faculty collaboration.||Get students excited about how Teams can help them outside of the classroom.
+|Use Teams internally in IT for project work, collaboration, and issue resolution.||Select staff departments for their project work and collaboration.||Identify educators to become champions who are excited about Teams in the classroom and in educator collaboration.||Get students excited about how Teams can help them outside of the classroom.
 Identify student champions that can use Teams within their extracurricular groups.|